nss-day-cohort-47/c47-notes/Orientation/ClassesAndNamespaces.md

   * *usually* private
   * *usually* start with an "_"

+* Class / Object Relationships
+  * Inheritance
+    * parent / child relationship
+    * `is-a` relationship
+      * An `Instructor` object is-a `Person`
+      * one-way relationship
+        * A `Person` object is not necessarily an `Instructor`

+  * Association
+    * Usually we use the term "composition"
+    * Objects are related in some way
+    * `has-a` relationship
+      * one object contains an instance of another
+    * "prefer composition over inheritance"
+      * as a way to reuse code

+* `static`
+  * a keyword used to mark a method or property as something that can be used without instantiating an object.
+  * Use the class name to invoke a `static` method
+    * ex: `StringUtil.Capitalize("word");`

+* overloading
+  * the term "overloading" refers to having multiple methods with the same name.
+  * overloaded methods are distinguished by the number and types of parameters.
+  * overloading is often conflated with _overriding_

+* Access Modifiers
+  * `public`, `private`, `protected`
+  * used to indicate how accessible a method, property or field is.
+  * `public` can be accessed by any other code
+  * `private` can only be accessed within the class
+  * `protected` like private, but can also be accessed by child classes.

 ### Classes are like Factory Functions in JavaScript

 A class in C# is like a "factory" function in JavaScript.
 Both are used to construct new objects